f5devcentral/f5-agility-labs-nginx/docs/class5/overview.rst

 - Lab modules are independent; feel free to tackle the modules in any order
 - The username **lab** and password **Agility2023!** will work for every login unless specifically noted
 - Traffic and attack generators are running to help generate statistics, events and attacks
+- You can copy commands and configuration snippets from the documentation and paste them into the RDP session with CTRL+V or right-click, Paste.

 Tips for Installing NGINX Management Suite, NGINX App Protect and/or NGINX Plus in Your Own Environment
 -------------------------------------------------------------------------------------------------------